CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Results

 For sampling values that lie on the borders of the accuracy and recall margin, for example, $n = 2$ and $35$, we see that the \oursshort-based controller obtains lower success rates, whereas $n = 10$ produces the best result.
-Across the two datasets in Tab.~\ref{tab:planning}, the overconfident controller will inevitably experience collisions in case of a truck approaching, since it does not cautiously account for occlusions.
+For actor exists and fast-actor scenes in Tab.~\ref{tab:planning}, we consider occluded ego-centric inputs to test the controller's ability to avoid collisions.
+For no-actor and slow-actor scenes, we consider state observability and test the controllers' ability to recognize the optimal action to advance.
+Across the two datasets, the overconfident controller will inevitably experience collisions in case of a truck approaching, since it does not cautiously account for occlusions.
 On the other hand, an overly cautious approach results in stasis, inhibiting the controller's ability to advance in the scene. \ This nuanced decision-making using \oursshort-based controller is especially crucial in driving scenarios, as it enhances safety and efficiency by adapting to complex and unpredictable road environments, thereby fostering a more reliable and human-like response in autonomous vehicles.